A zero-sum game between a singular stochastic controller and a discretionary stopper: A verification theorem

-{\rm (IV)} If $u$ satisfies (\ref{u(x)-bound}), then $(\xi^*, \tau_v^*)$ (resp., $(\xi^*, \tau_u^*)$) is an optimal strategy for the game with performance criterion given by (\ref{Jv}) (resp., (\ref{Ju})) and $v(x)$, $u(x)$ satisfy (\ref{vu}) for every initial condition $x$ of (\ref{X}), namely, $v$ and $u$ are the value functions of the two games. \end{thm} {\bf Proof.} Given a generator $u$, we denote by $u''$ the unique, Lebesgue-a.e., first derivative of $u'$ in $\R \setminus {\mathcal B}$ and we define $u''(x)$, $u'(x)$ arbitrarily for $x$ in the finite set ${\mathcal B}$.
+\begin{pf} Given a function $u$ satisfying the conditions of Definition~\ref{u}, we denote by $u''$ the unique, Lebesgue-a.e., first derivative of $u'$ in $\R\setminus {\mathcal B}$, and we define $u''(x)$, $u'(x)$ arbitrarily for $x$ in the finite set ${\mathcal B}$.
 In view of (\ref{xi*1}), we can use It\^{o}'s formula and the integration by parts formula to calculate